DonaldKLee/Instagram-Post-Scheduler/README.md

 1. Create a folder called "scheduledposts" and add all your post images into the folder
 2. Open up "posts_to_schedule.json"
 3. Modify the json data for your post, and then run "main.py"
+- If you are scheduling mutiple posts, please ensure that they are ordered from earliest to latest!

 Example:
 ```json